From Exhaustion to Empowerment: Benefits of Burnout Therapy

 A few years ago, I was in a deep inner conflict.
 Although I had a challenging, secure, and well-paid job in research and development, I have been passionate about holistic health and personal development since early adulthood.

 At that time, I had already finished my first hypnotherapy training and experienced an even deeper misalignment between my job and my genuine interests.
-I felt anxious and exhausted and had daily headaches.
+I felt anxious and exhausted, and had daily headaches.

 Understanding Burnout